SOC133-LIT114: The Indigenous People of The Americas

 READ THESE INSTRUCTIONS NOW!

 - COMPLETING WORK FIRST, complete your assignments for each week by typing directly to your syllabus.
 If you have a math class and prefer to print out the workbook pages, then write neatly and still scan and save them as a PDF.
 Essays MUST be double spaced and size 12 Times New Roman black font.
 Always save your work.
 Always type final work unless it is a drawing. graph, image or complicated math computation - in those cases copy that scan or photo/image to your syllabus (keep photos/images small) with the rest of your responses.
 Add the work to your syllabus where requested is sections that read "Add Responses Here"

 - SUBMITTING WORK: ALL work must be submitted via this website so that it is sent to the assigned evaluators.
-You must submit all weeks at once by selecting "Student Services" and "Submit Work"- If you did not save your syllabus and it is no longer available, you must use the current one.
+DO NOT MAIL WORK.
+You must submit all weeks at once by selecting "Submit Work" and choosing the appropriate department- If you did not save your syllabus and it is no longer available, you must use the current one.
 Students with disabilities will receive an automatic modified grading scale but may also contact STUDENT SERVICES for additional accommodations and/or modifications.
-All students must earn a "C" or better for credit and will have only THREE attempts at submitting - so do your best!
+All students must earn a "C-" or better for credit and will have only THREE attempts at submitting - so do your best!

 - IMPORTANT: All components of your course must be completed by the end of the 10th week from the time of your registration.
 YOU WILL NOT BE REMINDED; your class will close after the allotted 10 weeks and you will not be issued a credit.
 If you have a medical or family emergency preventing you from completing your class, contact STUDENT SERVICES online.